-Any member of your family who is age 16 to age 60 and not exempt must register for work as part of the SNAP application process and accept any suitable job offers.
-106 C.M.R. § 362.310.
-SNAP work registration rules are different from the ABAWD three-month time limit and ABAWD work rules.
-See What is the “ABAWD” 3-month time limit for childless adults age 18 to 50?
+Any member of your household who is over 16 and under 60 years old – and not exempt – must register for work during the SNAP application process, this happens when you sign the application.106 C.M.R. § 362.310.
+SNAP work registration rules are different from the ABAWD time limit rules.

-- You will not quit a job unless you have a good reason (“good cause”).
-This applies to jobs that are 30 hours per week or more.
+- You will not quit a job where you are working 30 hours a week or more unless you have a good reason (“good cause”).

 - If you are working 30 hours or more, you will not reduce your hours to less than 30 hours a week unless you have a good reason.

 - If you are offered a job, you must accept it unless you have a good reason to refuse.
 See What is considered a “good cause” reason if I quit my job?

 The SNAP rules provide key exemptions from these rules.
 106 C.M.R. §362.310(B).
 These exemptions are relevant if DTA thinks you voluntarily quite while you are on SNAP or when you are applying (see What happens if I quit a job shortly before applying for SNAP?) or reduced your hours, or if you are on strike (see What are the rules if I am on strike?).
 See What is considered a “good cause” reason if I quit my job?